FarronF/limerick-council-meetings/meetings/2023/11/28-Meeting of the Joint Policing Sub-Committee of the Municipal District of Adare-Rathkeale/Minutes - Meeting of the Joint Policing Sub Committee of the Municipal District of Adare-Rathkeale - 8th November 2022.md

 The A/Superintendent proceeded to give Members an update on crime rates in the

 District.
+He advised the biggest decrease from last year’s statistics were burglaries which
+---
-He advised the biggest decrease from last year’s statistics were burglaries which--- dropped by 90% with only one incident reported in the District.
+dropped by 90% with only one incident reported in the District.
 He further advised the

 most significant increase was retail theft which had increased by 600% from one incident